puitiza/ecommerce/README.md

     - Swagger UI: `http://localhost:8090/swagger-ui.html`
     - Keycloak Admin Console: `http://localhost:9090/admin`
     - Eureka Dashboard: `http://localhost:8761`
+    - Order Service: `http://localhost:8090/orders` (via API Gateway)
+    - Payment Service: `http://localhost:8090/payments` (via API Gateway)
+    - Product Service: `http://localhost:8090/products` (via API Gateway)

 4. **Test Endpoints**:
    Import the Postman collection from `postman/ecommerce-collection.json` or use Swagger UI.

 ### Setting Up Keycloak for Local Development

-Keycloak provides OAuth2-based authentication for the `user-service` and API Gateway.
+Keycloak provides OAuth2-based authentication for the `user-service`, `order-service`, `payment-service`, `product-service`, and API Gateway.
 The `ecommerce` realm is imported from `config/imports/realm-export.json` with `sslRequired: "none"` for HTTP access.
 The `master` realm (used for the admin console) requires manual configuration to allow HTTP.

 **Note**: This HTTP setup is for **development only**.
 In production, configure HTTPS and set `sslRequired` to `external` or `all`.